S65-2-project/frontend-service/README.md

 ## Deployment
 The project is deployed to a kubernetes cluster. in de ./kube_develop folder are all the different kubernetes configuration files for the development builds.
 In the ./kube folder are the configuration files for the production builds.

+To make a deployment on a kubernets cluster it needs to have an running [cert-manager](https://cert-manager.io/docs/).
+Once it is installed the deployment will  automatically also create a cluster issuer for it.
+This is needed to ensure the ingress can be accessed over a secure TLS connection.

 - autoscaler.yaml -> this is the autoscaler for the deployment
 - cluster-issuer.yaml-> to ensure there is a cluster issuer for the TLS certificates
 - deployment.yaml -> the deployment of the service itself